How to Add Real-time Features to Next.js Without Managing Servers

 user-123) or resource-specific channels (order-456). -

-Keep payloads small — The 32KB limit is generous, but smaller messages = lower latency.
+Keep payloads small — Payloads are capped per plan (4KB on Free, 16KB on Starter), and smaller messages = lower latency.
 Send IDs and let clients fetch full data if needed.

 -